petebachant/petebachant.github.io/_posts/2024-10-23-reproducible-openfoam.markdown

 Alright, now that we have an environment setup, we can start declaring what operations we want to run in our pipeline.
-I've setup this project to use [foamPy](https://github.com/petebachant/foamPy) to run a case with a "templatized" `turbulenceProperties` file via a script `run.py`, which we're going to run in our Docker environment.
+I've setup this project to use [foamPy](https://github.com/petebachant/foamPy) to create and run variants of a case with a "templatized" `turbulenceProperties` file via a script `run.py`, which we're going to run in our Docker environment.
-We can see the help output of the script with:
+We can see the help output of the script, showing how we can specify the turbulence model via the command line, with:

 ```sh
 calkit runenv -- python run.py -h